sudmantlab/hifi_dn_alu/README.md

 cd hifi_dn_alu
 ```

-You can configure the pipeline using the config file at `config/snakemake/hg38.config.yml` and a `.tsv` file describing your samples (see `config/snakemake/example_samples.tsv` for the expected format).
+Most of the pipeline is configured using the config file at `config/snakemake/hg38.config.yml` and a `samples.tsv` file describing your samples (see `config/snakemake/example_samples.tsv` for the expected format).

 The pipeline expects the following directories to be present in the working directory:
 * `data`: A directory containing uBAM (unaligned BAM) or `fastq.gz` files in a nested subdirectory structure (ex: `data/PacBio-HiFi/{specimen}/{lane}/{smrtcell}.fastq.gz`).
 This structure is necessary to provide multiple input files per specimen (see `config/snakemake/example_samples.tsv`).